samuelsneyd/writing-tracker/README.md

 ### React Native

 React Native is the primary framework for creating native iOS and Android applications, with a TypeScript codebase.
+The app was initialized with the React Native CLI, and does not use Expo.

 ### AWS Amplify